ICON Public (NASDAQ:ICLR) Stock Rating Upgraded by Robert W. Baird

-ICON Public (NASDAQ:ICLR) was upgraded by Robert W. Baird from a “neutral” rating to an “outperform” rating in a report issued on Monday, Briefing.com reports.
-The firm presently has a $215.00 price objective on the medical research company’s stock.
-Robert W. Baird’s target price suggests a potential upside of 19.56% from the stock’s previous close.
+ICON Public (NASDAQ:ICLR) was upgraded by analysts at Robert W. Baird from a “neutral” rating to an “outperform” rating in a research report issued on Monday, Benzinga reports.
+The brokerage presently has a $215.00 price target on the medical research company’s stock.
+Robert W. Baird’s price objective would suggest a potential upside of 17.95% from the company’s previous close.

 ICLR has been the subject of several other reports.
-Zacks Investment Research downgraded ICON Public from a “hold” rating to a “sell” rating in a research report on Thursday, February 25th.
-Deutsche Bank Aktiengesellschaft boosted their price objective on shares of ICON Public from $179.00 to $208.00 and gave the company a “hold” rating in a research note on Wednesday, March 3rd.
-Truist raised shares of ICON Public from a “hold” rating to a “buy” rating and set a $280.00 price objective for the company in a research note on Friday, February 26th.
-UBS Group upgraded shares of ICON Public from a “neutral” rating to a “buy” rating and boosted their price objective for the stock from $207.00 to $232.00 in a report on Monday, March 1st.
-Finally, Barclays assumed coverage on shares of ICON Public in a report on Tuesday, March 2nd.
-They issued an “equal weight” rating and a $200.00 price objective on the stock.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and six have assigned a buy rating to the company.
+Truist raised ICON Public from a “hold” rating to a “buy” rating and set a $280.00 price objective for the company in a research note on Friday, February 26th.
+Zacks Investment Research lowered ICON Public from a “hold” rating to a “sell” rating in a report on Thursday, February 25th.
+UBS Group upgraded ICON Public from a “neutral” rating to a “buy” rating and raised their target price for the company from $207.00 to $232.00 in a report on Monday, March 8th.
+Barclays initiated coverage on ICON Public in a report on Monday, March 8th.
+They set an “equal weight” rating and a $200.00 target price on the stock.
+Finally, Deutsche Bank Aktiengesellschaft raised their price target on ICON Public from $179.00 to $208.00 and gave the company a “hold” rating in a research report on Wednesday, March 3rd.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and six have assigned a buy rating to the stock.
 The company presently has a consensus rating of “Hold” and a consensus price target of $205.50.

-A number of hedge funds have recently added to or reduced their stakes in ICLR.
-Sowell Financial Services LLC lifted its position in ICON Public by 74.7% in the 4th quarter.
-Sowell Financial Services LLC now owns 255 shares of the medical research company’s stock worth $50,000 after buying an additional 109 shares in the last quarter.
-Cullen Frost Bankers Inc. lifted its position in ICON Public by 519.0% in the 3rd quarter.
-Cullen Frost Bankers Inc. now owns 489 shares of the medical research company’s stock worth $93,000 after buying an additional 410 shares in the last quarter.
-Williams Jones Wealth Management LLC. purchased a new stake in ICON Public in the 3rd quarter worth approximately $219,000.
-Fieldpoint Private Securities LLC lifted its position in ICON Public by 11.4% in the 4th quarter.
-Fieldpoint Private Securities LLC now owns 1,237 shares of the medical research company’s stock worth $241,000 after buying an additional 127 shares in the last quarter.
-Finally, Fayez Sarofim & Co lifted its position in ICON Public by 54.4% in the 4th quarter.
-Fayez Sarofim & Co now owns 3,180 shares of the medical research company’s stock worth $620,000 after buying an additional 1,120 shares in the last quarter.
-Institutional investors own 81.70% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Legato Capital Management LLC boosted its stake in ICON Public by 7,872.0% in the 1st quarter.
+Legato Capital Management LLC now owns 6,078,411 shares of the medical research company’s stock worth $76,247,000 after purchasing an additional 6,002,164 shares during the period.
+WCM Investment Management LLC boosted its stake in ICON Public by 5.4% in the 4th quarter.
+WCM Investment Management LLC now owns 5,272,086 shares of the medical research company’s stock worth $681,207,000 after purchasing an additional 271,375 shares during the period.
+Finally, WCM Investment Management CA boosted its stake in ICON Public by 7.9% in the 3rd quarter.
+WCM Investment Management CA now owns 5,000,711 shares of the medical research company’s stock worth $768,860,000 after purchasing an additional 367,131 shares during the period.
+81.70% of the stock is owned by hedge funds and other institutional investors.

 ICON Public Limited Company, a clinical research organization, provides outsourced development services to the pharmaceutical, biotechnology, and medical device industries in Ireland, rest of Europe, the United States, and internationally.
 It specializes in the strategic development, management, and analysis of programs that support various stages of the clinical development process from compound selection to Phase I-IV clinical studies.